Pilgrims progress thanks to Google Earth

 The pilgrimage begins at Bangor Cathedral and travels across Wales via St Asaph, Monmouthshire, South Wales, Swansea & Brecon and St David.
 Using Google Earth’s map interface pilgrims can travel virtually across Wales discovering more about the local churches and places of interest.

-Three churches from the Diocese took part:
+Three churches from the Diocese of Llandaff took part:

 - St Michael and All Angels Church, Parish of Llangynwyd with Maesteg.